mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 ### `readonly`

-While not strictly an access modifier keyword, because it has nothing to do with visibility, TypeScript provides a `readonly` keyword that can be used with class fields.
+While not strictly an access modifier keyword (because it has nothing to do with visibility), TypeScript provides a [`readonly`](https://www.typescriptlang.org/docs/handbook/2/classes.html#readonly) keyword that can be used with class fields.

 ```ts twoslash
 // @errors: 2540